I have placed an order, where is my pack?

 Do the animals get transported?

 Most of our farmers have their farm breeding programs, and the livestock processed by Provenir will have lived their whole life on the same farm where they were born and raised stress-free within their herd.
-However, there may be some instances where the livestock have been transported.
-The first instance is that in our vast country, the farm or station is so large that livestock are transported between locations within the station.
-This may be a better option than driving over long distances, which may cause livestock greater stress and physical exhaustion, and discomfort.

 As we are all about transparency and provenance, you can read about the practices of our farming partners, which will include details of whether they supply Provenir with stock that has been transported during their life or where they were born and raised on-farm.